How to Follow Through on Goals (4-Phase Framework)

 Anchor one environmental cue to your target behavior

-During weeks 3-5, motivation hits its lowest point.
+During weeks 3 to 5, motivation hits its lowest point.
 Pick a specific cue you already encounter daily (a location, time, or preceding action) and pair it with your goal behavior.
 Research on implementation intentions (Gollwitzer, 1999) shows this converts willpower-dependent actions into context-triggered habits.

 Bad“I’ll try to exercise more this week.”